-Under a trimester delivery pattern a full-time undergraduate student takes modules totalling 120 credits a year with a minimum of 30 and a maximum of 60 credits per trimester
+&lt;sup>5 For a course delivered over three trimesters in one academic year, a full-time undergraduate student takes modules totalling 120 credits a year with a minimum of 30 and a maximum of 60 credits per trimester

-6 Or modules totalling up to 150 credits a year under a trimester delivery pattern
+&lt;sup>6 Or modules totalling up to 150 credits for a course delivered over three trimesters in one academic year

-- an Associate Student is a student admitted to Anglia Ruskin University to enrol for one or more taught modules up to and including a credit value of 90 credits, taking all elements of the assessment process for which credit is awarded on successful completion.
-An Associate Student is a registered student in a named Faculty (but is not registered for an Anglia Ruskin award).
-Associate Students are subject to Anglia Ruskin University's general entry requirements and are required to demonstrate that they have appropriate academic qualifications and/or experience to undertake the proposed modules.
-The Faculty is required to provide this evidence to the Admissions Office before enrolment takes place.
-An Associate Student who has accumulated 90 credits and who wishes to register for a course leading to an Anglia Ruskin award, must satisfy the specific entry requirements for that course and, in doing so, may submit an admission with prior learning application, based on the 90 credits already achieved.
-The normal processes for admission with prior learning are followed in such circumstances (see Section 4 of the Academic Regulations).
-The admission of all Associate Students is subject to the approval of the Dean of the appropriate Faculty (or a designated alternate).
-Also see Regulation 3.38; - a Visiting Student is a student registered for an award at a higher education institution abroad who is admitted to Anglia Ruskin University for a semester, trimester, academic year or any other delivery pattern approved by the Senate to enrol for one or more taught modules, taking all elements of the assessment process for which credit is awarded on successful completion.
+- a Visiting Student is a student registered for an award at a higher education institution abroad who is admitted to Anglia Ruskin University for a trimester, academic year or any other delivery pattern approved by the Senate to enrol for one or more taught modules, undertaking all assessment tasks for which credit is awarded on successful completion.
 A Visiting Student is a registered student in a named Faculty (but is not registered for an Anglia Ruskin award).
 In certain cases Visiting Students are admitted under a formal agreement between Anglia Ruskin University and an international Associate College or under the ERASMUS programme (or a similar programme).
-The admission of all Visiting Students is subject to the approval of the Dean of the appropriate Faculty (or a designated alternate). - 2.30 All Associate Students and Visiting Students have access to the same services and facilities as other students and are governed by appropriate regulations within each Section of these Academic Regulations.
+The admission of all Visiting Students is subject to the approval of the Dean of the appropriate Faculty (or a designated alternate). - 2.32 All Associate Students and Visiting Students have access to the same services and facilities as other students and are governed by appropriate regulations within each Section of these Academic Regulations.
 Modules available to Associate Students and Visiting Students may be limited in certain circumstances e.g. in the case of Visiting Students by the terms of Anglia Ruskin University's agreement with the international Associate College.